marbl/MetagenomeScope/README.md

   right-clicking on them; however, note that you have to right-click on the node group itself to do this, not on any of the nodes/edges within the node group.
-Collapsing a node group will convert any incoming/outgoing edges to that node group to straight-line bezier edges, since no GraphViz data exists defining such an edge.
+Collapsing a node group will convert any incoming/outgoing edges to that node group to straight-line Bezier edges, since no GraphViz data exists defining such an edge.
 * You can **collapse and uncollapse all node groups in the graph** by using the "Collapse All Node Groups"/"Uncollapse All Node Groups" button located